-Since its incorporation in 1888, Redlands has had 132 years to build its "fun fact" arsenal.
+Since its incorporation in 1888, Redlands has had 134 years to build its "fun fact" arsenal.
 Here are a couple you might not know!

-was planted in the spring of 1882 by Mr. E.J.
+The first orange grove was planted in the spring of 1882 by Mr. E.J.
 Waite, a native of Wisconsin.
 It was planted in Redlands proper on two and a half acres on Center Street.

-Redlands has been visited by three U.S. Presidents.
+2. Redlands has been visited by three U.S. Presidents.

 - William McKinley in 1901

 3. The University of Redlands voluntarily gives the city money every year!

 In 2021, the University released a new report that it commissioned Lynne I. Davidson LLC to conduct reviewing University’s economic impact.
 The report showed that the University contributes $125.7 million to the City of Redlands economy and $185.6 million to the larger San Bernardino County economy annually.
 Furthermore, the University has donated nearly $900,000 in direct gifts to the City of Redlands.

 “We value our strong ties to our local community,” says U of R President Ralph W. Kuncl.
 “The University’s economic impact includes $72,000 in rental fees we subsidize for local organizations annually.
 Over the last two decades, we have also donated nearly $900,000 in direct gifts to the City of Redlands for vehicles, fire trucks, and library assets.”

 4. Redlands got its name from its red soil.